NAME Jane Austen

 HEALTH AND PHYSICAL FITNESS Early in 1816, Jane began to feel unwell.
 She ignored her illness at first and continued to work and to participate in the usual round of family activities.
 By the middle of that year, her decline was unmistakable to Jane and to her family.
 Her illness, which is thought to be Addison's Disease, disfigured her and altered the colouring of her face, making a mixture of black and white.
 Jane continued to work in spite of her illness and made light of her condition to others, describing it as "Bile" and rheumatism, but as her disease progressed she experienced increasing difficulty walking or finding the energy for other activities.

 By mid-April in 1817, she was confined to bed with fevers and frequent backache.
 The following month she moved to Winchester so she could be closer to her doctor, Mr Lyford.
-Jane was nursed by Cassandra and suffered the pain & physical decline with great courage & cheerfulness.
-"Nobody is healthy in London, nobody can be."
-Emma
+Jane was nursed by Cassandra and suffered the pain and physical decline with great courage and cheerfulness.

-DEATH The March of 1817 saw Jane's health decline rapidly and she was forced to abandon her current work of Sanditon, after completing twelve chapters.
-It is thought she had Addison’s disease.
-On April 27th she wrote out her will and then on May 24th moved with Cassandra to Winchester, to be near her physician.
-It was in Winchester where she died, in the arms of her sister, on Friday, the 18th of July 1817, at the age of only 41.
+DEATH March 1817 saw Jane's health decline rapidly and she was forced to abandon her current work of Sanditon, after completing twelve chapters.
+On April 27 she wrote out her will and then on May 24 moved with Cassandra to Winchester, to be near her physician.
+It was in Winchester where she died, in the arms of her sister, on Friday, July 18, 1817, at the age of only 41.
 Her last words were, "I want nothing but death."

 When Jane died she was practically unknown in the literary world and her tombstone doesn't even mention she was a writer.